Our Platform of Novel Synaptic Regenerative Investigational Therapies Designed to Restore Function

 Glaucoma is the leading cause of permanent blindness, affecting around 80 million people globally, including over 3 million in the U.S. Vision loss in glaucoma results from damage to the optic nerve and the death of neurons in the retina, including retinal ganglion cells (or RGCs) that send visual information from the eye to the brain through the optic nerve.
 Current treatments focus on slowing disease progression by lowering intraocular pressure, which is commonly associated with the condition.
 However, not all cases of glaucoma are linked to high pressure, and existing therapies have limitations.
 As a result, there is growing interest in new treatment strategies that aim to protect and regenerate damaged neurons to preserve or restore vision.
 Synapse loss in the retina precedes symptoms and neural death, raising the prospect that synaptic regeneration may be of therapeutic benefit.
 Currently, there is no cure for glaucoma.

-designed to pass through the blood-brain barrier and penetrate the CNS.
-Our drugs are designed to be taken by mouth as a once-a-day pill, which has multiple benefits: ease of drug administration, improved patient compliance, and significant reduction in cost.
-Altogether, our therapeutics may provide a simple, cost-effective, yet powerful approach to treating synaptopathies.
+Many of the new therapies being developed for neurodegenerative diseases such as ALS and Alzheimer’s disease are large macromolecules called “biologics”.
+These biologics have difficulty penetrating the central nervous system (CNS) and require IV infusion or intrathecal injections.
+Such therapies, which include antibodies that bind to toxic proteins or oligonucleotides that suppress the expression of a disease-related gene product, are often difficult to administer and costly to produce at scale.
+At Spinogenix, we are focused on developing small molecules designed to pass through the blood-brain barrier and penetrate the CNS.
+Tazbentetol and SPG601 are designed to be taken by mouth as a once-a-day pill, which has multiple benefits: ease of administration, improved patient compliance, and significant reduction in cost.
+Altogether, our investigational therapeutics may provide a simple, cost-effective, yet powerful approach to treating synaptopathies.

 FXS is the leading inherited form of intellectual disability and a known cause of autism that results from the silencing of the Fmr1 gene.
 Silencing of this gene leads to large and complex changes in mRNA and protein expression that results in abnormalities in synaptic function.
 Some of these abnormalities have been shown to be a result of a reduction in the amount and activity of large-conductance, calcium-activated potassium (“BK”) channels.
 Many core symptoms of FXS have been linked to deficient activity of BK channels.